-Make a banner with the trash bag to leave warning notes for others or to mark unsafe buildings.
+Make a banner with trash bags to leave warning notes for others or to mark unsafe buildings.
 Tape, string, and marking materials will also be required.

 29. Hot Shower

-Fill a trash bag up with water, set it in the sun for a while and then hang it from a sturdy branch to use for a shower.
+Fill trash bags up with water, set it in the sun for a while and then hang it from a sturdy branch to use for a shower.
 Heated water is also useful for cleaning wounds.

 If you’re looking for useful survival gear that you can’t make at home, check out the Survival Life Store!